classicalwow/Z.E.TBC_AllInOne_FightClasses/README.md

 -	Removes curses
 -	Uses a set of high CD spells on multi aggro
 -	Uses Ice Lance once available
+-   Blinks when backing up from target

 #### Options:
 -	You can set the HP percentage threshold under which the class will use a wand
 -	Choose whether to use Cone of Cold in your rotation
 -	Choose whether to use Icy Veins on multi aggro
+-   Choose whether to use BLink when backing up

 #### Recommendations:
 Get yourself a wand as soon as possible for best performances.
 The Frost Mage is amongst the slowest classes for leveling.
 Not because it lacks DPS, but because it will be drinking every 2-3 fights.
 On the bright side, Food and Drinks are free.
 Your gear will strongly affect your performance.
 A larger mana pool will greatly increase its sustenance when grinding.
 Make sure you automate selling your items so you don’t end up lacking room to conjure your food.